When the first question we ask about a political controversy is not “what happened?” but “who did it?”, our public life is already in trouble.

 Political maturity begins when we can apply to people we like the same standard we apply to people we dislike.

-The Right Direction Is Not Hiding in Gray Neutrality
+The Alternative Is Not Empty Neutrality